 Available now in bookstores everywhere, or order on Amazon.com in both trade paperback and Kindle editions.

-new collection of original fables,
+has a new collection of original fables,

 The Genie Who Had Wishes of his Own: 21st-Century Fables.